The missing piece - struggles of trailing spouses

 During this phase, support from the working spouse is extremely important.
 Though extensive preparation has taken place, unexpected issues can arise, and acknowledging and supporting a partner's struggles whilst establishing oneself in a new role, in a new company and in a new country can be challenging and put additional strain on the working partner.
 Keeping the lines of honest communication open is key, and it may be necessary to seek professional support.

 Thankfully, many spouses have expressed feeling closer to their partner and family as the lack of support network has made them grow closer.
-Spouses having had the internal resources alongside practical and financial opportunity to educate themselves or start up businesses have expressed a great sense of achievement, fulfillment and greater satisfaction than prior to expatriating.
+Spouses having had the internal resources alongside practical and financial opportunity to educate themselves or start up businesses have expressed a great sense of achievement, fulfilment and greater satisfaction than prior to expatriating.

 During my second posting, I was much more aware of the importance of setting up an active and meaningful life for myself.
 So not only did I actively work towards making friends and pursue my hobbies, I also sought to do personal work on my emotional wellbeing; and seeing that my teaching degree didn’t allow me to work in main stream education, I qualified as a personal trainer.